cleve716/liri-node-app/README.md

-# The LIRI-NODE-APP is a command line node app that takes in parameters, and returns data.
+# The LIRI-NODE-APP is a command line node app that takes in parameters, then returns data.

-## WHAT EACH COMMAND WILL DO:
+## COMMANDS:

 > `node liri.js concert-this <artist/band name here> `